Online Protection Report Abuse

 Our pupils are continually taught and encouraged to live healthy lifestyles and adopt safe practices.
 Our safeguarding policies and practices help to ensure that they are safe, happy and healthy - whether in the real or virtual worlds.
 School policies are in place to ensure that there is a consistent approach to practices throughout the school and that they are followed by staff, governors and volunteers.

 The staff of All Saints recognise we have a full and active part to play in protecting our pupils from harm, that the child's welfare is our paramount concern and that all staff receive regular training to ensure our familiarity with child protection issues.
-All Saints, along with other services for children and families, works hard to support the needs of children.
+All Saints, along with other services for children and families, works hard to support the best needs of our pupils.
+Safeguarding is everyone's responsibility.

 There is also a named Governor for Child Protection: Mrs Fielding.

-A key document which governs safeguarding in schools is Keeping Children Safe in Education, the latest version of which is also provided below.
+A key document which governs safeguarding in schools is Keeping Children Safe in Education, the latest version of which is below, along with our Safeguarding & Child Protection Policy and Risk Assessment:

 The Prevent Duty

 Should you have a safeguarding concern you wish to bring to the attention of Mr Rhodes, the Designated Safeguarding Lead, please use this contact form.
-If the concern is regarding Mr Rhodes himself, please contact the Chair of Governors, Mrs Walker, via the School Office.
+If the concern is regarding Mr Rhodes himself, please contact the Chair of Governors, Mrs Walker, via the School Office and not via this form.